Horizon Zero Dawn: Development

 Guerrilla Games began developing Horizon Zero Dawn following the release of Killzone 3 in 2011.
 When conceiving the idea for a new game, about 40 concepts were pitched.
 Among these was Horizon Zero Dawn, which game director Mathijs de Jonge considered "the most risky" of the concepts and was pitched in 2010 by art director Jan-Bart van Beek.
 When this concept was chosen, a team of 10–20 began building prototypes of the game.
-Approximately 20 different stories were written for the game, exploring varying concepts for the game, such as different player characters.
+Approximately 20 different stories were written, exploring various concepts, such as different player characters.
 John Gonzalez, who previously acted as lead writer for Fallout: New Vegas (2010), was hired to write the game's story as narrative director, with Ben McCaw as lead writer.
 The main elements of the story and the character of Aloy remained intact since early development.
 Upon the completion of Killzone: Shadow Fall in late 2013, the remainder of the staff began working on Horizon Zero Dawn.
 Guerrilla cancelled another game to allow the entire team to focus on the development of Horizon.
 Sony would later admit to being reluctant about having the main character be female and conducted focus testing to see if such a decision was marketable.
 The game had an estimated budget of over €45 million.

 The game's concept explores the juxtaposition between the danger and beauty of the world, particularly analysing the concept of humanity not being the dominant species.
 The team aimed to emphasise the game's exploration element by featuring a quest system, as well as including items throughout the world that can be used to craft or replenish health.
 The team wished for the game to have a simple user interface design, specifically avoiding complicated menus for crafting, and considered the game to be a technical challenge.
 They felt that the game engine, Decima, which was designed for games such as the Killzone series and was previously used for Killzone: Shadow Fall, was difficult to alter for Horizon, in terms of draw distance and loading.
 To discover how some game elements work differently in open world games, the team sought help from talent in the design, art and technical fields.
 In extrapolating the game world, Guerrilla turned to anthropologists and researched the formation of tribal cultures as well as how building materials would decay over a millennium.
-The game's quest system and narrative design took inspiration from other role-playing video games, ranging from the "Relaxed" quest design of RPG Maker games to the "Strict" quest design of hack and slash games.
-They defined "Relaxed" quest design as having few centralised systems for managing quest progression, and "Strict" quest design as having a rigid structure and predefined elements, with the team deciding the latter.
+The game's quest system and narrative design took inspiration from role-playing video games, ranging from the "Relaxed" quest design of RPG Maker games to the "Strict" quest design of hack and slash games.
+They defined "Relaxed" quest design as having few centralized systems for managing quest progression, and "Strict" quest design as having a rigid structure and predefined elements, with the team deciding the latter.